awsdocs/aws-doc-sdk-examples/javav2/example_code/ecs/Readme.md

 # Amazon Elastic Container Service Java code examples

-This README discusses how to run and test the Java code examples for Amazon Elastic Container Service.
+This README discusses how to run and test the Java code examples for Amazon Elastic Container Service (Amazon ECS).

 ## Running the Amazon Elastic Container Service Java files